GenomicsAotearoa/shell-for-bioinformatics/docs/4_inspectmanipluate.md

   5 fool_wc.bed
 ```
-This is a good place bring in `grep` again which can be used to count the number of lines while excluding white-spaces (spaces, tabs or newlines)
+This is a good place to bring in `grep` again which can be used to count the number of lines while excluding white-spaces (spaces, tabs or newlines)

 ```bash